thewhodidthis/jquery-picnic/README.md

 ## usage

 Instantiate with optional arguments for the wrap-around total and start position, plus a function to call with each index change.
 In return you get a plain object with `prev()` and `next()` methods attached for moving that index back and forth.
-For example,
+For example:

 ```js
 import createPager from "picknick"